skawo/GodMode9-with-Cartridge-Fixer/README.md

 ---

+## Options

+When selecting **Fix cartridge corruption** buttons can be held to adjust the fixer behaviour:

+- Hold X to automatically skip chunks after 500 retries.
+- Hold Y to save a log of unfixable blocks to SD card
+- Hold SELECT to perform a refresh on every block read (not recommended)

 ## Tracking Repair Progress

 To determine whether the cartridge is improving, observe the "unfixable chunks" number.
 This number is increased whenever a chunk cannot be fixed, or whenever it's manually skipped.